srav001/katai/README.md

 Returns a `storeObj` object with the following methods:

--   `get(key, defaultValue)`: Returns a getter object for the specified key.
-If the key does not exist, the `defaultValue` will be used.
+-   `get(key, defaultValue)`: Returns the value of the specified key in the store.
--   `getValue(key)`: Returns the value of the specified key in the store.
+-   `set(key, value)`: Sets the value of the specified key.
+If the key does not exist, an error will be thrown.
 -   `update(key, callback)`: Updates the value of the specified key using the provided callback function.
--   `writeUpdate(key, callback)`: Similar to `update`, but writes the updated value back to the store.
 -   `next(callback, key)`: Calls the provided callback function with the value of the specified key.
--   `addSubscriber(key, subscriber)`: Adds a subscriber function to the specified key.
+-   `subscribe(key, subscriber)`: Adds a subscriber function to the specified key.
--   `removeSubscriber(key, subscriber)`: Removes a subscriber function from the specified key.
+-   `unsubscribe(key, subscriber)`: Removes a subscriber function from the specified key.
--   `unSubscribe(key)`: Removes all subscribers from the specified key.
+-   `removeSubscribers(key)`: Removes all subscribers from the specified key.
--   `set(key, value)`: Sets the value of the specified key.
-If the key does not exist, an error will be thrown.
 -   `dropStore(tableKey)`: Deletes the specified table from the store.

 ## Examples